 Securian Financial Services, Inc. traces its origins back to 1880 when it was initially estblished as a life insurance company.
 While the firm still offers insurance services, it has since expanded to provide an array of financial planning and investment management options.

-Securian Financial Services, Inc. is a fee-based advisor managing more than $9.6 billion in assets.
-There are more than 1,000 advisors on staff, most of whom also work as broker-dealers.
+Securian is a fee-based advisor.
+There is a massive team of advisors on staff, most of whom also work as broker-dealers.
 Most of the clients at Securian are individuals, but the St. Paul, Minnesota-based firm also works with institutional clients.

 Securian was founded in 1993 and is a wholly-owned subsidiary of Securian Financial Group, Inc. and an indirect subsidiary of a mutual insurance holding company called Minnesota Mutual Companies, Inc. In addition to doing business as a financial advisor, the firm is also a broker-dealer.

 Securian Financial Services Client Types and Minimum Account Sizes